seasid3/pands-weekly-tasks/README.md

 - This program asks the user to input two amounts in cent and outputs the sum in euro amount (including the decimal place)

 *Week 3: accounts.py*
-- This program asked the user to input a 10 character account number and outputs the account number with the first 6 digits replaced by Xs and the last 4 showing
+- This program asks the user to input a 10 character account number and outputs the account number with the first 6 digits replaced by Xs and the last 4 showing
 - Extra: The program is modified to deal with account numbers of any length

 *Week 4: collatz.py*